All Minecraft Potions and How to Make Them

 Which is the rarest potion in Minecraft?

 Any kind of lingering potion is the rarest one in Minecraft since you require Dragon’s Breath as one of its ingredients.
-Moreover, Dragon’s Breath can only be obtained while tackling the endgame boss the Ender Dragon.
+Moreover, Dragon’s Breath can only be obtained while tackling the endgame boss, the Ender Dragon.

 What is the potion of Turtle Master?

 The potion of Turtle Master gives you both positive and negative effects, making you immune to all kinds of physical damage.
 However, slows your movement at the same time.
-Minecraft lets you to create custom potions for all the in-game effects using Minecraft commands.
+Minecraft lets you create custom potions for all the in-game effects using Minecraft commands.
 You can find data values to obtain your own custom potions from Minecraft Wiki.

 How do you remove the effects of a Minecraft potion?